Question: How Can I Clone OS from HDD to SSD

 1. How to clone only Windows to SSD?
 How do I clone just my OS to SSD?

-Why are my applications and files also cloned?
-When you use the "Migrate OS" feature, EaseUS Partition Master will clone all the content on the system and boot partition(s).
+The "Migrate OS" feature in EaseUS Partition Master will help you efficiently transfer OS from HDD to SSD by cloning all the content on the system and boot partition(s).
 Thus, if you have installed programs or saved files on these partitions, they will also be copied to the SSD.

 For your information, both system partition and boot partition are necessary for Windows to boot properly.
 They could be the same partition or two different partitions.